Nicolas-Fernandez/GeVarLi/README.md

 _Option-2: Edit **fastq-screen.conf** file in **./configuration/** directory_

 First run will auto-created _(only once)_:
-	- Workflow-Baseconda environment _(with: Snakemake, Mamba, Yq, Rename and GraphViz)_
+	- Workflow-Base conda environment _(with: Snakemake, Mamba, Yq, Rename and GraphViz)_
-	- GeVarLi all tTools conda environments _(tools used by GeVarLi rules)_
+	- GeVarLi conda environments _(all tools used by each GeVarLi rules)_
-	- Indexes for BWA and BOWTIE2 aligners _(for each fasta genomes in resources/ directory)_
+	- Indexes for BWA, BOWTIE2 and minimap2 aligners _(for each fasta genomes in resources/genomes/ directory)_

 _This may take some time, depending on your internet connection and your computer_